lunduniversity/introprog/README.md

 ## How to build this repo

+### With sbt

+If you like to use the [scala build tool, sbt](http://www.scala-sbt.org) it is easy to build everything in this repo:

 * Install sbt: http://www.scala-sbt.org/release/docs/Setup.html

 * Download this repo: https://github.com/lunduniversity/introprog/archive/master.zip (or make a fork and then a clone as explained [below](https://github.com/lunduniversity/introprog#how-to-contribute-to-this-repo))